graciellehigino/ms_range_interactions/manuscript.md

 ## Validation with GBIF occurrences

-The proportion of GBIF pixels (pixels with at least one GBIF occurrence) falling in the IUCN ranges varied from low to high depending on the species ([@fig:gbif], left).
-The lowest proportions occurred for species with small ranges (such as *Lycaon pictus*), although some species with small ranges showed high overlap.
-Species with median and large ranges had high proportions of occurrences falling into their IUCN range.
-Predators and preys displayed similar overlap variations.
-While no species had all of its GBIF occurrences within its IUCN range, one species had this proportion equal to zero, _Canis aureus_, which is also the only species whose range is not covered by any of its preys.
-This result reinforces the concern raised in the literature on the use of IUCN range maps for species that are not well known [@Herkt2017MacCon], demonstrating how small range species are likely to have their distribution underestimated in the IUCN database.
-Additionally, the fact that _Canis aureus_ had none of its GBIF pixels overlapping with IUCN maps suggests a taxonomic mismatch between both databases, which we explore in the Discussion section.
+The proportion of GBIF pixels (pixels with at least one GBIF occurrence) falling within the IUCN ranges varied from low to high depending on the species ([@fig:gbif], left).
+The lowest proportions occurred for species with small ranges.
+Amongst herbivores, *Rhabdomys pumilio* has a proportion of 22.6% of its presence pixels within its IUCN range, while predators have this proportion above 55% (such as *Lycaon pictus*, with 55.1%, and *Canis aureus*, with 56.2%).
+Nevertheless, some species with smaller ranges showed high data overlap (such as *Canis mesomelas*, with 94.9%, and many herbivores).
+Overall, predators and preys displayed similar overlap variations, and species with median and large ranges had higher proportions of occurrences falling into their IUCN range.

 The proportion of GBIF pixels in updated ranges can only be equal to or lower than that of the original ranges, as our analysis removes pixels from the